 Like foul night-waking Cat he doth but dally, VVhile in his hold-fast Foot the weak Mouse panteth; Her sad Behaviour feeds his Vulture Folly, A swallowing Gulf, that e'en in Plenty wanteth.
-His Ear her Prayers admits, but his Heart granteth No penetrable Entrance to her plaining, Tears harden Lust, tho' Marble wears with rain-
+His Ear her Prayers admits, but his Heart granteth No penetrable Entrance to her plaining,

+Tears harden Lust, tho' Marble wears with rain-(ing.

-Her pity-pleading Eyes are fadly fix'd In the remorfless VVrinkles of his Face; Her modest Eloquence with Sighs is mix'd, VVhich to her Oratory adds more Grace.
-She puts the Period often from his Place, And midst the Sentence so her Accent bree
+Her pity-pleading Eyes are fadly fix'd

+In the remorfless VVrinkles of his Face:

+Her modest Eloquence with Sighs is mix'd,

+VVhich to her Oratory adds more Grace.

+She puts the Period often from his Place,

-And midst the Sentence so her Accent breaks, That twice she doth begin e'er once she speaks,
+And midst the Sentence so her Accent breaks,

+That twice she doth begin e'er once she speaks.